badlocale/SnailPass-Desktop-Client/README.md

 - Serilog for logging.
 - Microsoft.Data.Sqlite for manage data.
 <!-- -->
-I intentionally used common SQL queries instead EF as as an experiment this time. :)
+I intentionally used common SQL queries instead EF as an experiment this time. :)

 # Screenshots
 #### Login interface